homayounsr/Sentiment-Classification-using-IMDB-reviews-and-AWS/README.md

 | 0.88   | 0.62   | 0.61   | 0.62   |

 ### 4. Addressing Class Imbalance
 Based on these results, synthesizing reviews using RandomOverSampler method from the imblearn library was done.
-The plot of data after oversampling is showing below:
+The plot of data after synthesizing is showing below:
 <img src="./Plots/class balance.png"  />

 The XGBoost model was rebuilt, and the output of the final model is displayed below: